 In OLED molecules, many building blocks can contribute to desirable optical/electrical performance.
-PO is a representative instance, which often plays an important role in the corresponding high-efficiency materials.[11]
-Unfortunately, when PO is the sole acceptor, the corresponding molecules often suffer from low $BDE_f(-)$ values and poor material stability, as clearly demonstrated by CzPO2 and TP3PO.
-Similar issues would occur in A1-A3 as evidenced by the low $BDE_f(-)$ values (1.48-2.33 eV, Figure 5a and 5b).
+PO is a representative instance, which often plays an important role in the corresponding high-efficiency materials.^[11] Unfortunately, when PO is the sole acceptor, the corresponding molecules suffer from low $BDE{f}(-)$ values and poor material stability in most cases, as clearly demonstrated by CzPO2 and TP3PO.
+Similar issues would occur in A1-A3 as evidenced by the low $BDE{f}(-)$ values (1.48-2.33 eV, Figure 6a and 6b).
 To enhance the molecular stability towards electrons, exclusively using strong and stable acceptors is indeed viable.
-The Trz, cyano, and carbonyl undoubtedly guarantee high $BDE_f(-)$ values (2.81-3.33 eV for B4-B6, Figure 5c).
+The Trz, cyano, and carbonyl undoubtedly guarantee high $BDE{f}(-)$ values (2.81-3.33 eV for B4-B6, Figure 6c).
 Nevertheless, abundant building blocks are always desired to meet the various needs in practical applications.